National Junior College: Science Special Programmes

+International and Local Summits and Conferences

+As a college specialising in research, National Junior College also regularly hosts many conferences.
+This includes the International Humanities Symposium, Pre-University Summit and Singapore International STEM Innovation Challenge (SISTEMIC).
+These summits and conferences are jointly organised with the Ministry of Education, and is participated by more than 70 schools locally and internationally.

 Enhanced Boarding Programme

 The National Junior College's boarding programme was launched in 2009 together with the opening of the boarding school.
 Under this programme, students stay in the boarding school for slightly less than one school term (5~8 weeks).
 Students also participate in the various activities planned during their stay.
 Such programmes include aesthetics programmes, leadership development programmes and night adventures.
 Since 2009, all Integrated Programme students from the college have participated in this compulsory programme.

 Co-curricular activities

 National Junior College provides its students with a wide range of co-curriculum activities.
 Sports and games include badminton, basketball, canoeing & dragonboating, climbing, floorball, football, hockey, netball, shooting, softball, squash, table tennis, tennis, touch rugby and track and field/cross country.
 There are also performing arts such as Chinese orchestra/Guzheng ensemble, choir, guitar ensemble, string orchestra, symphonic band and dance groups (Chinese, Malay, Indian, Western).
 Students can also participate in various clubs and societies such as the Aesthetics Club, AVA & PA Club, Debating & Dramatic Societies (English, Chinese, Malay, Tamil), Greenlink Club, Interact Club and Outdoor Activities Club.